This is an ultimate blog launch checklist that you’ll need to set your blog up for success.

 In the beginning, you should focus on creating as much content as possible.

-When I first started this blog, my posting schedule was three in a week.
+When I first started this blog, my posting schedule was three times a week.

 After that, one in a week.